IanHeinrich/stellaris-galaxy-forge/docs/game-data-notes.md

 # Game data and mod notes

-Notes on the Stellaris install, its definition files, its localisation and how the launcher registers mods, as of Stellaris 4.5.
-Check them again on each new game version.
+Notes on the Stellaris install, its definition files, its localisation and how the launcher registers mods.
 The save itself is covered in [format-notes.md](format-notes.md).

 ## What the save references, and where it is defined